f-droid/fdroid-website/_docs/Get_F-Droid.md

 1. F-Droid will automatically display its catalogue of apps.
 To search for apps, tap on the search button.
 1. When Android prompts, allow the F-Droid to install apps from Unknown Sources.
 1. Optionally, for stronger security, denied the Android internet browser or Android file manager to install apps from Unknown Sources.
 In the future, F-Droid APK will still be able to install and update any F-Droid apps to your liking.
 1. Done.
-You successfully install F-Droid APK.
+You successfully installed F-Droid APK.